|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Roll the dough out and score into squares or wedges, or shape the dough into small balls to make individual cookies.
+Roll the dough out and score into squares or wedges or shape the dough into small balls to make individual cookies.
 This cookie dough freezes well, so you can double the amounts and freeze half for another day.

-- 9 ounces butter (1 cup plus 2 tablespoons, room temperature)
+9 ounces (1 cup plus 2 tablespoons) unsalted butter, room temperature

-Preheat oven to 325 F. In a mixing bowl or the bowl of a food processor fitted with a metal blade, combine the powdered sugar, flour, and cocoa powder; blend well with a whisk or spoon if making the cookies by hand, or pulse the food processor a couple of times.
+Preheat oven to 325 F. In a mixing bowl or the bowl of a food processor fitted with a metal blade, combine the confectioners' sugar, flour, and cocoa powder.
+Mix well with a whisk or spoon if making the cookies by hand, or pulse the food processor a couple of times.

-Cut the butter in with a hand-held pastry blender or food processor until the mixture resembles fine crumbs.
-Transfer to a bowl and knead by hand until the dough holds together.
-Shape into two flattened disks.
+Cut the butter into the flour with a hand-held pastry blender or in the food processor until the mixture resembles fine crumbs.

-Cool briefly and then cut the cookies along the score lines while still warm.
+Cool briefly and cut the cookies along the score lines while still warm.
 Place the individual cookies on cooling racks and let cool off completely.

-Handle shortbread dough gently and do not overmix.
+- Handle shortbread dough gently, briefly, and being mindful to not overmix.

-Heavy, flat baking sheets are best for baking cookies.
+- Heavy, flat baking sheets are best for baking cookies.
 The rims on jelly roll pans can deflect the heat, resulting in uneven baking.
-Turn the rimmed baking sheet upside down.
+Turn rimmed baking sheets upside down.